fmay/temp/.guides/sections.md

 Right now, you should see two tabs open up on the left hand side.

 1. The tab that is hidden from view contains some code.
 1. The tab that is visible contains is the *Preview* window, which shows our program running.
+You can refresh the Preview if you change code by hitting the refresh button at the top left of that window.

 You can click each of the tabs to view them.
+Go ahead and try it.

 You should see a picture of a bird and a branch (see below).